binaryphile/concorde/README.md

 instead.
 I want the name stored in the variable "name".

-I'll be using concorde's option parser, which means I'll need to know a bit about how it provides options to main.
+I'll be using concorde's option parser, which means I'll need to know a bit about how it provides options to `mymain`.

-First, I'll be calling the parser before I call `main`.
+First, I'll be calling the parser before I call `mymain`.
 I'll provide it with the relevant information about the options I'm defining, as well as the positional arguments fed to the script so it can parse them.